Sword of Honour: Plot summary

-Crouchback eventually manages to find a place in a fledgling commando brigade training on a Scottish island under an old friend, Tommy Blackhouse, for whom Virginia left him.
+Crouchback eventually finds a place in a fledgling commando brigade training on a Scottish island under an old friend, Tommy Blackhouse, for whom Virginia left him.
 Another trainee is Ivor Claire, whom Crouchback regards as the flower of English chivalry.
-He learns to exploit the niceties of military ways of doing things with the assistance of Colonel "Jumbo" Trotter, an elderly Halberdier who knows all the strings to pull.
+He learns to exploit the niceties of military ways of doing things from Colonel "Jumbo" Trotter, an elderly Halberdier who knows all the strings to pull.
 Crouchback is posted to Egypt, headquarters for the Middle East theatre of operations.
 This involves him in the Battle of Crete, where he meets the disquieting Corporal-Major Ludovic.
 Crouchback acquits himself well on Crete, though chaos and muddle prevail.
 He, Ludovic and a few others achieve a perilous escape from the advancing Germans in a small boat.
 Ludovic wades ashore in Egypt, carrying Guy; the others in the boat have disappeared.
 Apparently a hero, Ludovic is made an officer.
-In Egypt the beautiful and well connected Mrs Stitch, a character who also figures in other Waugh novels, takes Guy under her wing.
+In Egypt, the beautiful and well-connected Mrs Stitch, a character who also figures in other Waugh novels, takes Guy under her wing.
 She also endeavours to protect Claire, who was evacuated from Crete even though his unit's orders were to fight to the last and then surrender as prisoners of war.
 She arranges for Crouchback to be sent the long way home to England, possibly to prevent him from compromising the cover story worked up to protect Claire from desertion charges.
 Guy finds himself once more in his club, asking around for a suitable job.
 Thus ends the second book.

 Crouchback spends 1941–1943 in Britain, mostly at desk jobs.
 He turns 40 and, with Germany's invasion of the Soviet Union and Britain's subsequent alliance with the Soviets, feels a sense of the war's futility.
 American soldiers swarm around London.
 Virginia has fallen on hard times and is reduced to selling her furs.
-She had been persuaded to accompany Trimmer, her former hairdresser, who has been set up as a war hero for media consumption.
-She becomes pregnant by him and searches futilely for an abortion care provider.
-Eventually she decides to look for a husband instead.
+She had been persuaded to accompany Trimmer, her former hairdresser, who has been set up as a war hero for propaganda purposes.
+She becomes pregnant by him and searches futilely for an abortion provider.
+Eventually, she decides to look for a husband instead.
 Crouchback is selected for parachute training, preparatory to being sent into action one last time.
 The commanding officer at the training centre is Ludovic.
 In Crete, Ludovic had deserted from his unit, and in the process murdered two men, one on the boat.
 Although Crouchback was delirious at the time, Ludovic is afraid that he will be exposed if Guy meets him.
 Already a misfit as an officer, he becomes increasingly paranoid and isolated.